Multiple applications and pathologies with a single investment

-In addition to performing the CTSIB test the NEW version of the Balance System SD and BioSway software now includes the option of conducting a modified version of the Balance Error Scoring System (BESS) test if postural stability, popular for concussion management.
+In addition to performing the CTSIB test the NEW version of the Balance System SD software now includes the option of conducting a modified version of the Balance Error Scoring System (BESS) test if postural stability, popular for concussion management.
 Both systems now feature the ability to create custom sensory integration balance testing which allows for modification of existing or the creation of entirely new protocols with both the CTSIB and BESS tests.

 Clinical Test of Sensory Integration of Balance (CTSIB)